Evanescence: 2001–2004: Fallen and Anywhere but Home

-Ex-Cold guitarist Terry Balsamo had replaced Moody on the Fallen tour as lead guitarist, and soon joined Evanescence as the permanent guitarist.
+Lee called former Cold guitarist Terry Balsamo, with whom Evanescence had toured, to replace Moody on the Fallen tour.
+Balsamo soon joined Evanescence as the permanent lead guitarist.
+She and Balsamo "clicked" and "connected on a lot of musical interests".
 The band played several shows with Korn in Europe, with Evanescence originally set to headline however Lee wanted Korn to headline instead.
 Fallen's third single "My Immortal" was released on December 8, 2003, and peaked at number seven on the US Hot 100 and the UK singles chart.

-At the 46th Grammy Awards in February 2004, "Bring Me to Life" won the Grammy Award for Best Hard Rock Performance and the band won Best New Artist from five nominations.
+At the 46th Grammy Awards in February 2004, Evanescence won the Grammy Award for Best Hard Rock Performance for "Bring Me to Life" and Best New Artist from five nominations.
 On May 31, 2004, Fallen's fourth and final single "Everybody's Fool" was released, and peaked at number 36 on the US Modern Rock Tracks chart, and number 24 on the UK singles chart.
-In November, Lee said she had been working on music for the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, and had originally written the Mozart-inspired song "Lacrymosa" as well as "Together Again" for the film.
-According to Lee, "Lacrymosa" was rejected because of its interpolation and "Together Again" because of its dark sound.
-The producers of Narnia then said this was news to them and that no Evanescence music had been planned for the soundtrack of the film.
+Lee had begun writing music again by November, including the songs "Lacrymosa" and "Together Again", which she initially wrote for the soundtrack of the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe but were rejected by the studio.

 During the Fallen tour, Lee wrote a song titled "The Last Song I'm Wasting on You", recording it in a bathroom on an analog recording device.
 It became a B-side on the single "Lithium" from Evanescence's second album.
 When asked if the track was about former bandmate Moody, Lee said, "If I answer that, then I'm not hiding anything anymore.
 But I just sort of answered it, didn't I?".
 She later deemed it "one of those personal, hard moments, when beauty is born out of pain".
-On November 24, 2004, Evanescence released their first live album and concert DVD titled Anywhere but Home, which includes a concert in Paris, behind-the-scenes footage of the band, three new songs, the band's cover of Korn's "Thoughtless", and Fallen's four music videos.
+On November 24, 2004, Evanescence released their first live album and concert DVD titled Anywhere but Home, which includes a concert in Paris, a live cover of Korn's "Thoughtless", behind-the-scenes footage, three previously unreleased songs, and Fallen's four music videos.
 The album sold more than a million copies worldwide.